space project

 what if unused city space was unlocked for people who needed it?

 As real estate becomes increasingly expensive, cultural spaces become harder to acquire and operate.
 With Space Project, we aim to reduce barriers and provide greater access to spaces for artists who need it most.
+By connecting artists to property managers and community leaders, we’re seeking to find a sustainable method of offering affordable space to artists.

 our progress